OfentseXI/Module_4_OFEDIA525_JSE2407_GroupA_Ofentse-Diale_JSF03/README.md

 ## Introduction

-Welcome to the JSF 02 Svelte Challenge!
+Welcome to the JSF 03 Vue Challenge!
 This project assisted me in learning and practicing the building of a web application using Svelte, a lightweight and powerful JavaScript framework.
 In this challenge, I had the opportunity to build a real-world E-commerce application from scratch, using Svelte's unique features and best practices.

 Throughout this project, I learnt how to create reusable components, manage state and props, handle events, and more.
 By the end of this challenge, I had a fully functional web application that showcases my skills and understanding of Svelte.

 ## 🤖 Technologies

-* Svelte: A lightweight JavaScript framework for building web applications
+* Vue #: A lightweight JavaScript framework for building web applications
 * JavaScript: The programming language used for building the application
 * HTML: Used for structuring
 * TailwindCSS: Used for styling the application